Alfa Romeo Giulietta Sprint Speciale: Giulietta Sprint Speciale

 The very first prototype of the Giulietta SS was presented in 1957 at the Turin Motor Show.
 After two more prototypes were unveiled, the production version of the car was presented on 24 June 1959 at the Monza race track.
 The first 101 cars produced had "low nose" and 750 SS designation.
 A minimum of 100 cars were needed to homologate the car for the FIA regulations.
 While the production run included some cars with all-aluminium bodies, the majority of these cars had steel bodies with aluminium doors, engine bonnet and boot lid.
 The early production examples were also equipped with Weber 40 DCO3 carburettors, later changed to the 40 DCOE2.

 The Sprint Speciale has a drag coefficient of 0.28, the same as a modern day Chevrolet Corvette (C6), which was not surpassed for more than twenty years.
 The engine is a 1290 cc Alfa Romeo Twin Cam engine, a 4-cylinder design with hemispheric combustion chambers and valves controlled directly by twin overhead camshafts.
 The early low-nose examples of the Giuletta SS are considered to be a popular choice amongst collectors.

 Some small changes to the later production models which included steel doors, Weber 40 DCOE2 carburetors, a higher front nose and the removal of plexiglass windows.
 Bumpers were fitted front and rear and the cars had a minimal level of sound-proofing.
 With 100 hp-metric of power, the maximum top speed was quoted to be around 200 km/h.
 The engine and gearbox were the same units as used in the race-oriented Giulietta Sprint Zagato.
 All cars have three-shoe drum brakes at the front wheels and drum brakes at the rear.
-The side badges of the car have the "Giulietta Sprint Speciale" script and the export models have an internal designation of 101.17.
+The side badges of the car have the "Giulietta Sprint Speciale" script in gold.
+US market models received an internal designation of 101.17.

 Dashboard of a 1961 Giulietta Sprint Speciale.